-Dr. David Hurd, Professor of Geosciences and Planetarium Director at Edinboro University, has been educating students on the wonders of science for 34 years.
+Dr. David Hurd, Professor of Geosciences and Planetarium Director at PennWest Edinboro, has been educating students on the wonders of science for 34 years.

 Considered a pioneer in the field, he has dedicated the last 20 years to producing and implementing tactile astronomy materials for the blind and has facilitated workshops on teaching astronomy to the visually impaired.

 Partnering with Dr. Cass Runyon of the College of Charleston, Hurd has produced products for NASA that have helped bridge the gap between the research community and special needs students.
 Highlights of their work include the “Tactile Guide to the Solar System” and other astronomy tactile products.
 Recently, Hurd served as co-principal investigator on a major Department of Education grant that educated science teachers on how to better address the needs of students with visual impairments.

 With support from NASA’s Lunar Science Institute, Dr. Hurd wrote and directed the production of a primer on lunar cratering titled, “Getting a Feel for Lunar Craters.”
 The book showcases custom-made tactile representations of major crater types found on the moon, descriptive text in accessible PDF form, and a digitally mastered recording of the text.
 More recently, Hurd wrote and directed the production of a tactile book highlighting the Mars Science Laboratory and Curiosity rover and innovative tactile books on light pollution and Earth from space.

 Dr. Hurd is honored to be involved in efforts to ensure that all learners have an opportunity to learn about the wonders of our universe and continues to push for expanded experiences and opportunities for all students to highlight STEM interests and careers.